Streampunk/ledger/README.md

 The order of adding resources is important as referential integrity checks are carried out.
 For example, the `device_id` property of a source must reference a device that is already stored.

 Updates and reads via the resource methods are sequential in the order in which requests are made to the Node API.
-For reasons of efficiency, reads via the REST API do not block and wait for the update.
+For reasons of efficiency, reads via the HTTP REST API rather than the Javascript API do not block and wait for the update.
 A put request for a resource followed in time with a get request for the same resource should safely retrieve that resource.
 Other requests to change the store may be interleaved.
 Here are some further examples:

 ```javascript
 nodeAPI.putResource(device).catch(console.error);